21NTC Community Input FAQs

 You’re welcome to share proposals you are excited about to build support for the topic and the conference in general.

-We discourage people from engaging in “campaigns” around proposals they submitted (e.g., sending out email blasts) as this is focused on individual sessions and counter to the goal of gathering feedback on the overall program and content the community wants to hear at the conference.
+We discourage people from engaging in “campaigns” around proposals they submitted (e.g., sending out email blasts).
+Campaigns focus on individual sessions and run counter to the goal of gathering feedback on the overall program and content the community wants to hear at the conference.

 Can proposals be edited once community input is open?

-NTEN is able to help clean up obvious typos if requested by the proposal submitter, but no other changes are allowed once proposal submissions have closed.
-All selected sessions will have ample time before the conference to adjust title, description, and learning outcomes.
+NTEN can help clean up obvious typos if requested by the proposal submitter, but no other changes are allowed once proposal submissions have closed.
+All selected sessions will have ample time before the conference to adjust the title, description, and learning outcomes.